-Description Detached villa.
-Accommodation CDOLIND EL COD.
-Entranas hallway living room dining room Accommodation GROUND FLOOR: Entrance hallway, living room, dining room, kitchen and conservatory.
-FIRST FLOOR: Three bedrooms and bathroom.
-Gross internal floor area (m2) 90sqmts including the conservatory Noighbourhood and location Neighbourhood and location The subjects are situated within an established residential area of mixed style properties within the Pitcorthie district of Dunfermline.
-There is the local primary school next to the building.
-Local facilities and amenities are available close by.
-Age Built around 1970.
+Description Semi detached cottage.
+Accommodation GROUND FLOOR: Entrance hallway, living room, kitchen, bathroom and bedroom.
+FIRST FLOOR : Three bedrooms one with en-suite shower room.
+Gross internal floor area (m2) 114m2.
+Neighbourhood and location The subjects are situated within an established residential area of mixed style properties within the village of Saline.
+There are local facilities within the village although all main amenities are available close by within neighbouring towns and villages.
+Age Originally built circa 1880 but more recently altered and extended to provide the present layout and accommodation.
 Weather Dry/fair.
 The content of this report should be read in accordance with the weather conditions at the time of inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a single stack of brick pointed construction with metal flashings at the junction between this and the surrounding roof coverings.
+There is a single stack finished in roughcast and stone with lead flashings at the junction between this and the surrounding roof coverings.
+This provided ventilation for the wood burning stove to the living room.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe